Slowlor1ss/Reinforcement-Learning-in-a-2D-Shooter/README.md

 > #### *Generation 1*

-In the first few generation we can see that our agents have no clue at all of what they're doing and lots of them are just plainly running in to walls,<br>
+In the first few generations, we can see that our agents have no clue at all of what they're doing and lots of them are just plainly running into walls.<br>
-in some of the first iterations they even managed to clip trough walls, however all these agents die as theres nothing behind the walls.<br>
+In some of the first iterations they even managed to clip through walls, however all these agents die as there's nothing behind the walls.<br>

 <p align="center">
 <img src="https://github.com/Slowlor1ss/2D-Shooter-MachineLearning/blob/main/source/Media/NavGen1.2.gif?raw=true" width="50%" height="50%"><br>